Cerebrum internal capsule

 Frontal lobe:

-Boundary of Frontal Lobe:
+The boundary of the Frontal Lobe:

 • Superiorly - Superomedial border